Manon Lescaut: Reception

 In July 1733, the release of standalone edition of Manon Lescaut prompted a review in the clandestine Journal de la Cour et de Paris, which brought it to the attention of many new readers, including the famous author Voltaire.
 On October 5, the French censors (who needed to approve all new publications) seized the copies currently for sale due to the book's morally questionable content.
 This effective ban led to a sudden increase in popularity.
 As part of this new popularity, Manon Lescaut was printed separately from Memoirs and Adventures several more times, including in unauthorized reprints.
 In 1753, Prévost responded with a high-quality revised edition of Manon Lescaut as a self-contained novel.
 Both Memoirs and Adventures and the standalone Manon Lescaut were reprinted frequently, with twenty editions of the first and eight of the latter appearing between 1731 and Prévost's death in 1763.

 Interest in the novel waned at the start of the nineteenth century, followed by another dramatic increase in popularity in 1830, when it was adapted as a ballet.
 Many further adaptations followed, with new reprints of Manon Lescaut each year.
-In the late nineteenth century, editions were released with prefaces written by the famous French authors Alexandre Dumas fils in 1875 and Anatole France in 1878.
+In the late nineteenth century, editions were released with prefaces written by the famous French authors Alexandre Dumas fils in 1875, Anatole France in 1878, and Guy de Maupassant in 1885.
 Adaptations, especially into opera, had a major influence on the novel's legacy; according to the literary historian Alan J. Singerman, by the twentieth century the operatic version was more widely known than the novel.
 (Note: He writes: "Massenet's Manon, like Puccini's no doubt, was known to a wider public in the first quarter of the twentieth century than Prévost's novel." la Manon de Massenet, comme celle sans doute de Puccini, fut connue d'un plus large public, dans le premier quart du vingtième siècle, que le roman de Prévost.)
 Over time, the novel came to be regarded as a historical classic.
 In 1991 it was the most reprinted novel in French literature, with over 250 editions over the preceding 260 years.